moorepants/dissertation/eom.rst

-distance :math:`d_1` is the offset to the center of the rear wheel from the steer axis and :math:`d_3` is the offset of the front wheel from the steering axis. :math:`d_2` is then the distance between the wheel centers as measured along the steer axis.
-Figure :ref:`figBicycleGeometry` gives a complete visual description.
+distance :math:`d_1` is the offset to the center of the rear wheel from the steer axis and :math:`d_3` is the offset of the front wheel from the steering axis. :math:`d_2` is then the distance between the wheel centers as measured along the steer axis. :ref:`Figure 1 <figBicycleGeometry>` gives a complete visual description.

+.. _figBicycleGeometry:

 .. figure:: figures/eom/bicycle-geometry.png
    :align: center
    :width: 3.75in

-   figBicycleGeometry

    The bicycle in the nominal configuration.
 The rigid bodies are the frame/rider, C, rear wheel, D, fork/handlebar, E and front wheel, F. The